jperryhouts/Tangler/README.md

 ## (Preliminary) Results

 This is still a prototype, and therefore the results are still pretty sketchy, but it's clearly moving in the right direction.
 More training epochs and/or a larger dataset will presumably improve those results.
+The latest model can be downloaded [here](https://storage-9iudgkuqwurq6.s3-us-west-2.amazonaws.com/tangler_models/tangler_model_20210522-180656.tar.gz).

 ![example results](docs/examples.png)